 Most of the Voice Talents I know have a background in radio.
 And lately, because of the “brilliant” business acumen of most radio consolidators (I can’t bring myself to call them broadcasters), there are a lot more radio talents getting into the voice business.
 Welcome to the show, but leave your radio baggage behind.

-Well, you’re not in the radio business anymore.
+You’re not in the radio business anymore.
 You’re in the advertising/creative/acting business.
-If you want to make it in this business you have to lose that DJ mentality.
+If you want to make it in this business you have to lose that DJ syndrome.

 Our clients are looking for someone who can make their copy come alive.
 Someone who really gets what they’re trying to do and say.
 Someone who understands that it’s their job to make the client look good.
 Someone who treats the copy as if they wrote it and as if it was the last spot they’re ever going to do.